Multiclass Classification, Information, Divergence, and Surrogate Risk: Multi-distribution -divergences

-Equivalently, given a \emph{quantizer} $\quant$, meaning a measurable mapping $\quant : \mc{X} \to \N$ (any countable image space $\image \quant$ yields equivalent definition), we define the quantized $f$-divergence as

-As in the binary case~\cite{Vajda72,LieseVa06}, we have the following approximability result, that is, that quantizers give arbitrarily good approximations to generalized $f$-divergences (see Appendix~\ref{sec:proof-fdiv-sup}). \begin{proposition}[Approximation] Let $f$ be a closed convex function with $f(\ones) = 0$.
-Then
+As in the binary case~\cite{Vajda72,LieseVa06}, we have the following approximability result generalizing~\cite[Thm.~6]{GyorfiNe78} to possibly infinite integrands: quantizers give arbitrarily good approximations to $f$-divergences (see \S~\ref{sec:proof-fdiv-sup} for a proof). \begin{proposition} If $f$ is a closed convex function with $f(\ones) = 0$, then

-where the first supremum is over finite measurable partitions of $\mc{X}$ and the second is over quantizers of $\mc{X}$ with finite range. \end{proposition}
+where the supremum is over finite partitions of $\mc{X}$. \end{proposition}

-An important property of $f$-divergences is that they satisfy \emph{data processing inequalities} (see, for example, \citet{Csiszar67}, \citet{GyorfiNe78}, \citet{CoverTh06}, or \citet{LieseVa06}) which state that processing or transforming an observation $X$ drawn from one of the distributions $P_1, \ldots, P_k$, decreases the divergence between them.
-That is, transforming $X$ cannot yield more ``information.''
-Recall that $Q$ is a \emph{Markov kernel} from a set $\mc{X}$ to $\mc{Z}$ if $Q(\cdot \mid x)$ is a probability distribution on $\mc{Z}$ for each $x \in \mc{X}$, and for each measurable $A \subset \mc{Z}$, the mapping $x \mapsto Q(A \mid x)$ is measurable.
-We have the following general data processing inequality, whose proof we include in Appendix~\ref{sec:proof-data-processing} (see also \citet[Theorem 4]{GarciaWi12}). \begin{proposition} Let $f$ be a closed convex function with $f(\ones) = 0$.
-Let $Q$ be a Markov kernel from $\mc{X}$ to $\mc{Z}$ and define the marginals $Q_P(A) \defeq \int_{\mc{X}} Q(A \mid x) dP(x)$.
+In the binary case, $f$-divergences satisfy \emph{data processing inequalities}~\cite{Csiszar67, CoverTh06, LieseVa06} which state that processing or transforming an observation $X$ drawn from the distributions $P_1, P_2$, decreases the divergence between them.
+To formalize this, recall that $Q$ is a \emph{Markov kernel} from a set $\mc{X}$ to $\mc{Z}$ if $Q(\cdot \mid x)$ is a probability distribution on $\mc{Z}$ for each $x \in \mc{X}$, and for each measurable $A \subset \mc{Z}$, the mapping $x \mapsto Q(A \mid x)$ is measurable.
+The following general data processing inequality shows that this holds in the multi-distribution case as well, generalizing~\cite[Thm.~4]{GyorfiNe78} to possibly infinite $f$ and the closure~\eqref{eqn:closed-perspective}; we include a proof in Appendix~\ref{sec:proof-data-processing}. \begin{proposition} Let $f$ be closed convex with $f(\ones) = 0$, $Q$ be a Markov kernel from $\mc{X}$ to $\mc{Z}$, and define the marginals $Q_P(A) =\int_{\mc{X}} Q(A \mid x) dP(x)$.
 Then

 \end{proposition}